International Students: All you need to know

 Immigration eligibility and procedures

 If you plan to travel with members of your family, make sure they also are eligible to come to Canada.
+The requirements differ depending on whether they are travelling with you or whether they are joining you afterwards.

 Current health situation